The more I live, the more I learn. The more I learn, the more I realize, the less I know. ~ Michel Legrand

 Musings at The Conservatory Garden

-More recollections; this time of those crazy hairstyled muppets on Fraggle Rock.
+More puppet reminders, this time of those crazy hairstyled muppets on Fraggle Rock.
 Do you remember?
-The English part of the Garden may be themed on Frances Hodgson Burnett’s classic, The Secret Garden, though it is so Jim Henson inspired.
+The English part of the garden is based on Frances Hodgson Burnett’s classic, The Secret Garden, but it is so Jim Henson inspired.

 The Italian Renaissance Garden: The Medici, the ruling dynasty of Florence, used gardens to demonstrate their own power and magnificence.
 “During the first half of the sixteenth century, magnificence came to be perceived as a princely virtue, and all over the Italian peninsula architects, sculptors, painters, poets, historians and humanist scholars were commissioned to concoct a magnificent image for their powerful patrons.” **